integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 The data sets on which the decision making is based must be well-documented with regard to origin and alteration (such as in cleaning).
 Decisions made by AI must be understandable and able to be traced.
-Users should have access to decision-making process and be aware that the decision was made, at least in part, but a computer.
+Users should have access to the decision-making process and be aware that the decision was made, at least in part, but a computer.

 **5 Diversity, non-discrimination and fairness**